MehfoozurRehman/mehfoozurrehman/README.md

 # 👋 Hi, I'm Mehfooz-ur-Rehman

-I'm a **Full-Stack Product Engineer & Founder** based in Pakistan with over 6 years of experience architecting and shipping web applications, cross-platform mobile apps, and real-time cloud systems.
-Currently, I'm the founder and lead engineer behind [Karobari](https://github.com/MehfoozurRehman/karobari)—building conversational, AI-driven commerce tools that empower local merchants to run digital storefronts directly through WhatsApp.
+I'm a **Lead Full-Stack Product Engineer** at **Devscot** with over 6 years of experience architecting and shipping web applications, cross-platform mobile apps, and real-time cloud systems.
+I spend my days (and late nights) deeply focused on engineering scalable SaaS platforms, enterprise ERP ecosystems, and high-concurrency client products.

-As a person and builder, I care deeply about craftsmanship, practical problem-solving, and human connection.
-I believe the best software gets out of the user's way—combining resilience, fast feedback loops, and thoughtful design to make technology feel effortless.
-Outside of writing code and designing reactive systems, I'm driven by lifelong learning, mentoring fellow developers, and turning ambitious ideas into simple, dependable realities.
+As a builder and person, I thrive on high-intensity problem-solving, craftsmanship, and pragmatic execution.
+I believe great software should be rock-solid, fast, and effortless for the people who rely on it every day.
+Whether designing reactive full-stack architectures (Next.js, TypeScript, Convex), engineering native mobile apps, or building automation workflows, I bring deep commitment, ownership, and a craft-first mindset to everything I create.

 ---